andrevlima/tradeblocks-engine-core/README.md

 ![Platform Example on Editor Flow](misc/Current.jpg)

+__Quick Note:__ Currently FrontEnd and BackEnd is made on PHP using CodeIgniter and the core part (engine-core) is already migrated to Java, now the PHP application is calling a web service provided by engine-server.

 The "Engine Core" runs in "Engine Server" which is basically a Spring Boot server providing the core as a web service.

 We can see it working by running the test class `ComposerTest` which uses `simple_flow.json` as input file (The same data that comes from the FrontEnd).